 Can you use the Pro controller with the Nintendo Switch Lite?

-You can use the incredible Pro Controller with the Switch Lite.
-Follow the same steps as if you were using the Joy-Cons, and the function will be identical to using a Pro Controller when in tabletop mode on the original Switch.
+Players can play with the out-of-this-world Pro Controller alongside the Switch Lite.
+You simply have to follow the same process as if you were playing with Joy-Cons.
+Gamers will quickly spot that gameplay functions appear remarkably similar to using a Pro Controller when in tabletop mode on the original Switch.

 - The best Nintendo Switch chargers